-- 1. be a full-time, matriculated undergraduate student enrolled in a degree-granting unit of the Ithaca campus of the University; and, - 2. be a member of the constituency for which the seat is designated, if it is designated for one of the following: - 1. a seat specific to college of enrollment, - 2.
-Freshman at Large, or - 3.
-Transfer at Large.
+- 1. Be a full-time, matriculated undergraduate student enrolled in a degree-granting unit of the Ithaca campus of the University; and,

+- 2. Be a member of the constituency for which the seat is designated, if it is designated for one of the following:

+- a.
+Specific to college of enrollment

+- b.
+Freshman at Large

+- c.
+Transfer at Large